Heroesjouney/AIMovieStudiov2/README.md

 Filmmaking has always been expensive — prohibitively so for independent creators.
 For decades, the cost of cameras, lighting, stages, crew, and post-production has acted as a gatekeeper, silencing voices that didn't have access to capital or industry connections.
 The tools existed, but the system kept them out of reach.

+And here's the harder truth I learned on the inside: **talent doesn't guarantee you a seat at the table.** The gatekeepers make the rules — who gets funded, who gets heard, who gets a shot.
+I've watched brilliant, viable voices get silenced not because their work wasn't good enough, but because they didn't have the right access, the right budget, or the right last name.
+The system isn't neutral.
+It was built to filter people out.

 AI filmmaking is changing that.
 It's not replacing the craft — it's handing the craft back to the people who were locked out of it.
-A single storyteller with a vision can now plan scenes, generate storyboards, prototype a look, and build a pitch that holds up next to a studio package. **AI Movie Studio 2 is my attempt to build the tool I wish I'd had** — one that treats filmmaking as a craft, not a budget line.
+A single storyteller with a vision can now plan scenes, generate storyboards, prototype a look, and build a pitch that holds up next to a studio package. **AI Movie Studio 2 is my attempt to build the tool I wish I'd had** — one that treats filmmaking as a craft, not a budget line, and one that doesn't ask anyone for permission to make something worth watching.

 ---